 Figure vi.
-Total change in SRP in surface waters for 20 year period calculated from significant trends.
+Total change in TOC in surface waters for 23 year period calculated from significant trends.

-The largest sustained monotonic trend has been the decline in surface TOC, especially in the Backcountry and the Marquesas (Fig. vii).
+The largest sustained monotonic trends has been the decline in surface TOC and TON, especially in the Backcountry and the Marquesas (Fig. vii & viii).
 This is part of a regional trend in TOC observed on the SW Shelf, Florida Bay, and the Everglades mangrove estuaries.
-This decline could be considered favorable given that TOC corresponds with CDOM (an important driver of water color and light penetration), but could also be an indication of decreased upstream primary production.
+This decline could be considered favorable given that TOC is an important component of water color and affects light penetration, but could also be an indication of decreased upstream primary production.

 Figure vii.
-Total change in TOC in surface waters for 20 year period calculated from significant trends.
+Total change in TOC in surface waters for 23 year period calculated from significant trends.